SharedCode/sop/README.md

 ## General Discussion of SOP V2

-Below features are mostly achieved in this SOP V2 POC, only two features did not make it, i.e. - the data driver for support of huge blobs & its companion feature, streaming to support extremely huge data.
+Below features are mostly achieved in this SOP V2 POC, only three features did not make it, i.e. - the data driver for support of huge blobs & its companion feature, streaming to support extremely huge data.
+And the "long lived" transaction that will use "transaction sandbox" storage.
+This last feature may not make it, not until V4 or probably even later, as the market for such is not big enough.

 SOP is a modern database engine within a code library.
 It is categorized as a NoSql engine, but which because of its scale-ability, is considered to be an enabler, coo-petition/player in the Big Data space.